 US Representative Jeff Denham (R-Turlock) joined small business owners at the Modesto Chamber of Commerce for a forum hosted by the Stop the HIT Coalition, which represents small business owners, their employees and the self-employed, to discuss the impact and implications of the health insurance tax (HIT), part of the Affordable Care Act (ACA) that has adversely affected local businesses.
+Many businesses have taken out various insurances, similar to those here, to protect themselves and it’s employees.
+Insurance is essential for businesses, not only to ensure their employees are looked after but also so the company is looked after and could still function if anything were to happen to any employees.

 In section 9010 of the ACA, it states that each covered entity engaged in the business of providing health insurance must pay a tax beginning after 2013.